REVOgati/Ecommerce_Consumer_Behaviour/README.md

 		- This result may be attributed to factors only unique to the specific grocery store as much cannot be explained based of a global point of view.\

 	3.	- The most ordered product is fresh fruits.
-According to my analysis, it is most ordered at the hours 10,15,11,14,13,12 respectively and least ordered at the hours 3,4,2,5,1,0.\

-		- Thus the time period 10am to 3pm has the highest number of orders for fresh fruits\
+		- The time period 10am to 3pm has the highest number of orders for fresh fruits\
 		- while the time period of 12am to 5am has the least number of orders for fresh fruits.\

-		- This may be attributed by the following normal world assumptions:\
-			i.
-Can the many orders between 10am - 3pm be attributed to fact that the sun shines the most at this time and may induce cravings for fresh fruits?
-(Assuming the data was collected during a season with sunny weather).\
-			ii.
-Hardly does anyone think about fruits past midnight as most orders at this time are mainly warm food or beverages attributing to the low number of orders at 12am - 5am.

 #### **Cart Analysis**
 	- All results were either less than 1% or a negative for the percentage rate of cart abandonment.\
 	- This means that the percentage of users abandoning items they add to Cart is extremely low.\
 	- Therefore, this is not a problem for this Ecommerce Store.\
-	- An assumption may be, since most users are returning customers, they are well aware of the satisfying quality of the products they order.
+	- An assumption may be, since most users are returning customers, they are well aware of the satisfying quality of the products they order.\
+	- Or, due to essential nature of grocery items being sold.